 The Wellness and Therapeutic Massage Degree (65 hrs) is for the student wishing to complete a two-year degree, and become a certified personal trainer and a certified massage therapist.
+Note: Must apply to the Therapeutic Massage Program to pursue this degree.
 Classes may be taken in any semester if prerequisites are met.
 All courses for this degree must be completed with a grade of C or higher.